 Here in Texas’ 12th Congressional District, Tower 55 is one of the busiest rail intersections in the country.
 Located in downtown Fort Worth, Tower 55 connects freight and passenger trains that are traveling between the West Coast, the Midwest, the Gulf Coast, the Southeast, Canada and Mexico.
 As many of you know, this intersection gets pretty congested.

-I strongly support the Tower 55 revitalization project, which will improve rail traffic flow in and out of Fort Worth.
-Making these critical enhancements will address congestion problems and provide economic growth opportunities to the 12th District.
+I strongly support the Tower 55 revitalization project, which was completed in November 2014.
+This project will improve rail traffic flow in Fort Worth, and will address congestion problems and provide economic growth opportunities to the 12th District.

-Additionally, later this year, Congress will need to reauthorize the nation’s passenger rail policy, which creates pathways to make critical investments to our nation’s rail system.
+Congress also needs to reauthorize the nation’s passenger rail policy, which creates pathways to make critical investments to our nation’s rail system.
 I will be working closely with other Members of Congress to pass legislation that balances rail transportation efficiency with safety.

 Airlines and Air Travel